 - Only highlight after you’ve reached the end of a paragraph or a section.
 Stop and think about what you read and determine the main concepts before you highlight.
-This will help you pinpoint key concepts.
+This will help you pinpoint key concepts and decrease mindless highlighting.

 - Limit yourself to highlighting one sentence or phrase per paragraph.
 Look for the sentence that best expresses the main concept.

 - Consider color-coding: choose one color for definitions and key points and another color for examples.

-- Using your own words, write summaries of key concepts in the margins (in pen or pencil).
+- Using your own words, write summaries of the key concepts you’ve highlighted in the margins or in a separate set of notes.